iq-motion-control/iq-module-communication-doc/docs/communication_protocols/dronecan_protocol.rst

 .. image:: ../_static/manual_images/dronecan/dronecan_tunnel_python_sequence.png

-The Python script necessary to accomplish this is provided here:
+The Python script necessary to accomplish this is provided here.
+Run this script before attempting to connect with the Control Center:

 .. code-block:: python